 A timeless staple of the entertainment scene, burlesque shows in Las Vegas have entertained visitors for decades.
 Perfectly fitting the “Sin City” moniker, burlesque shows are racy and sexy, often featuring topless performers and striptease routines.

-Below, we summarize burlesque shows in Las Vegas that are currently running and rank them from best to worst based on customer reviews on Vegas.com.
+Below, I’ll summarize which burlesque shows in Las Vegas that are currently running and rank them from best to worst based on customer reviews on TripAdvisor.

-Ticket prices can vary when looking at the box office vs. 3rd party ticket websites.
-We’ll link both to the box office and to Vegas.com for each show so that you can easily compare prices and get the best deal.
+Ticket prices can vary when looking at the box office vs. 3rd party ticketing websites.
+I’ll link out to a couple of ticketing options for each show so that you can quickly compare prices and get the best deal.

 Best Burlesque Shows in Las Vegas